 What is REST?
 Representational State Transfer (REST) was created as an idea to use simple HTTP in order to make calls between virtual machines, instead of such complex techniques as the Remote Procedure Call (RPC), Common Object Request Broker Architecture (CORBA), or Simple Object Access Protocol (SOAP).
 REST is not standard but, rather, it is an architectural style or set of principles geared at creating APIs to ensure interoperability between Internet-based computer systems.
+So let’s move on to REST API best practices.

 The main advantages of REST are: